 Repeatability: This course may be repeated for additional credit.

 UBTH 5240.
-Special Topics: Research and Urban Bioethics.
+Special Topics: Research Ethics and Health Justice.
 1 to 3 Credit Hour.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate, Law Graduate.